-Pressing the (FONT) button will illuminate a font indicator.
+Pressing the roor button will illuminate a font indicator.
 Remember that the printer must be off-line for you to do this.
 Note that the selection of some fonts (shown in yellow on the front panel) is shown by an orange indicator, and the selection of others (shown in green on the front panel) is shown by a green indicator.
-Holding down the (FONT) button will cycle continuously between the fonts available.
+Note that not every font is available in every mode (see the table below).
+Holding down the root button will cycle continuously between the fonts available for the mode selected.